likelet/script_for_LD_Crispr/README.md

 - 2 obtain the sgRNA sequences based on INDEX+PRIMER sequences grep result .
 - 3 count the sgRNA frequnces and annotate the result with known librarys

-to note, as the raw count could not be directly compared, we then normalized the reads with total library and time a 10^6 allowing comparisong among samples.
+to note, as the raw count could not be directly compared, we then normalized the reads with total library and time a 10^6 allowing directly comparison among samples.

 The main process steps were processed with `SeqKit` tool and `csvtk` which developed by Wei Shen